edyarr/Twine_Workshop/Analyzing_Games.md

     * How is it interactive?
 Explain
     * Who is the intended audience?
     * What is the relationship between you, the player, and the player character (the character controlled by the player)?
-    * What identities do you thinks these narratives games are representing?
+    * What identities do you thinks these narratives/games are representing?
     * How do you evaluate their processes of representation?
     * What would you change from both the user experience and the representational point of view?
 ---